Arterial blood gas test: Calculations

 The machine used for analysis aspirates this blood from the syringe and measures the pH and the partial pressures of oxygen and carbon dioxide.
 The bicarbonate concentration is also calculated.
-These results are usually available for interpretation within five minutes.
+These results are usually available for interpretation within ten to fifteen minutes.

 Two methods have been used in medicine in the management of blood gases of patients in hypothermia: pH-stat method and alpha-stat method.
-Recent studies suggest that the α-stat method is superior.
+A recent systematic review from 2025 suggests that neither method consistently demonstrates superiority over the other.